MarrieMitsu/photon-sphere/README.md

 ## Best Practices

 Consider to use this library as a tool for generating paths to be used in static code, rather than directly on the browser runtime process.
 If you insist, try to using it with `Web Worker` as performance advice, especially while doing mass processing.
+You may also consider to use the Wasm module of it.

 ## Draw Pattern Visualization